-Through exchange of genetic material between non-sister chromosomes of a homologous pair, gametes end up with chromosomes with different allele combinations from their somatic cells.
+Through exchange of genetic material between non-sister chromosomes of a homologous pair, gametes end up with chromosomes with new gene combinations that were not present before.
+These are called recombinants.

 During alignment of homologous pairs in prophase one, non-sister chromatids cross over, forming an x-shaped form called chiasmata.